madvoid/LEMSv2/README.md

 ### Dependencies
 Only 3rd party software dependencies are included in this list.
 Libraries built into the Arduino software or created for the LEMSv2 software isn't included.
+You will need the most recent version of the [Arduino IDE](https://www.arduino.cc/en/Main/Software) installed.

 * [Adafruit RTC Library](https://github.com/adafruit/RTClib)
 * [Adafruit SHT31 Library](https://github.com/adafruit/Adafruit_SHT31)